atomisthq/docs/docs/reference-docs/cli.md

 The Atomist Shell CLI project is built and run using `sbt`.
 First you need to ensure you have [`sbt` installed](http://www.scala-sbt.org/0.13/docs/Setup.html).

-For example on OS/X you can do this with `brew install sbt`.
+On OS/X you can do this with `brew install sbt`.
 The sbt build relies on a local Maven repository with access to Atomist Artifactory artifacts.

 Once you have `sbt` enter the following from the command line to build and start the shell: